Top 5 Scholarship Opportunities for Black and African American Students

-Many organizations are dedicated to promoting and uplifting Black student education through scholarships.
-Learn more here and find tips to improve your search.
+Many organizations are dedicated to promoting and uplifting Black students through scholarships.
+Learn about opportunities and tips to improve your search!

 The scholarship process is a year-round endeavor, and there’s no particular month that will offer more opportunities for students than another.
 However, we’re reminded during honored months of the year of additional resources that can be useful for scholarship seekers and their families—and this is absolutely true during Black History Month.